-In Comes Sulbutiamine!
+In Comes Sulbutiamine

 What is Sulbutiamine?

-  It is also a brain supplement that promotes increased cognitive energy and cognitive function.
+It’s also a brain supplement that promotes increased cognitive energy and cognitive function.
 In some studies it has been shown to increase patient’s memories and help with the retention of knowledge.

 An important aspect to keep in mind is the correct dosage of sulbutiamine to take.
-I tried small ones at first to get a feel for the experience, but these did not seem to produce any noticeable effect.
+I tried small doses at first to get a feel for the experience, but these did not seem to produce any noticeable effect.
 It was only once I got into the 800 mg and above zone that anything close to “stimulation” occurred.
 Even then, it was a far different effect than I was expecting.

 Personal Experience with Sulbutiamine

 While the brain chemistry was interesting, I found once I got my sulbutiamine dose high enough, the subjective effects were different than anything I expected.
 The energy felt “deeper” than a caffeine or even an amphetamine boost.
 Rather than feeling stimulated, I just felt awake.
 Completely awake.
 I had moments where I would feel drowsy, but, again, it all seemed to be “on top” of a deeper energy that I could tap into and move on.

 You can use sulbutiamine as a caffeine substitute if you’re trying to quit or cycle off caffeine or your morning coffee.
 I was able to reduce my caffeine intake by over half on the days I supplemented with sulbutiamine.
 It’s also synergistic with caffeine, in case you just want to reduce your caffeine usage.